ChristianKapita/Portfolio/README.md

 ## Installation
-No installation is required - [click her and access the Portfolio](https://christiankapita.github.io/CSS-Bootstrap-Responsive_Portfolio/)
+No installation is required - [click her and access the Portfolio](https://christiankapita.github.io/portfolio/)

 ## Contribution
 folke the repo, clone it on your local PC and change the code to make it much better- Push requests are welcome

-## License : MIT
+## License : MITnpm